AMS777/file-table-demo/README.md

 # File table demo

-This demo shows a table where every row is a file that can be selected and downloaded.
+This demo application shows a table where every row is a file that can be selected and downloaded (files are not actually downloaded but shown in an alert message).

-It's a frontend demo developed with React.js.
-It doesn't include style frameworks like Material-UI.
+It's a frontend demo developed with React.js, TypeScript, and SCSS.
+All the styles are done with CSS, it doesn't include style frameworks like Material-UI.

-It uses functional tests with Cypress.
+It uses functional tests with Cypress, and it's developed with TDD at the beginning.
 There is no complete test coverage as it's not necessary for demo purposes.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts